gopal-iyer/interpretable_ML_charge_density/README.md

 `symbolic_regression/regression_with_discovered_features.m` curates frequently-observed sub-expressions from an ensemble of symbolic regression runs and appends them to an existing feature matrix in various combinations.
 The predictive performance of a linear fit with these expanded matrices is then evaluated.

+# Code Availability
+All code used to generate the binary (`main`) that was used in this work is available in the directory `parallel`.

 # License
 This code is available under the terms of the MIT license.